Young activists won a landmark state climate trial. Now they're challenging Trump's orders

 “These cases have always been about not just what occurs in the court of law, but also in the court of public opinion,” Adler said.

 Montana's Supreme Court last year upheld the 2023 trial outcome, which required officials to more closely analyze climate-warming emissions.
-To date that's yielded few meaningful changes in a state dominated by Republicans who want to drill more oil and gas and dig more coal.
+To date that's yielded few meaningful changes in a state dominated by Republicans.

-Utlitity regulators this month turned down a petition from environmentalists who wanted climate change considertions to play a bigger role in dstate Public Service Commission.
+Montana utility regulators this month turned down a petition from environmentalists who wanted climate change considertions to play a bigger role in state Public Service Commission decisions.

-Gov. Greg Gianforte told The Associated Press that Montana would follow the law but also needs more electricity including from fossil fuels.
+Gov. Greg Gianforte told The Associated Press Montana needs more electricity including from fossil fuels.

 “We have an obligation to our constitution and just morally to protect the environment, he said. ”But I don’t think that’s inconsistent with electricity production, and we need to be using fossil fuels coal, gas, oil, hydro, wind and potentially nuclear.”